The Historic Flood of Nashville - May 2010

 RESEARCH HERD IMPACTED

 Major flooding along the Cumberland River in May 2010 dealt a major setback to the TSU meat goat research herd.
 The breeding program lost about 40% of the doe herd, equating to just under 100 does.
 Some timely work over a 48-hour period Sunday and Monday resulted in the rescue of nearly 200 head.
-There were several stories being told that the entire research herd was lost with numbers reaching as high as 500 head perishing.
+There were several stories being told that the entire research herd was lost with numbers reaching as high as 500 head.
 Incredible, but inaccurate.
-In total, this research program lost 134 head including kids.
-We had a May 2010 kidding session although little data was collected as most of the management equipment and supplies were damaged or lost.
+In total, the breeding program lost 134 head including kids.
+We had a May 2010 kidding session, but little data was collected as most of the equipment and supplies were damaged or lost.
 Twenty feet of floodwater standing for 3-4 days can cause some major problems.